mukundha/real-time-ai-demo/README.md

 Success!!
 While this is Great, let's talk about how this model could be improved.

 This model uses only the ratings information captured when a user rates a movie for training and inference.
-What this means is, this model will produce the same output until its trained on new data.
+What this means is,

+1) The model will produce the same output until its trained on new data.

-This also missed out on a lot of other actions a user could be doing, for eg,
+2) This also misses out on a lot of other actions a user could be doing, for eg,
 - browsing
 - checking out trailers
 - abandoning a movie midway